Koenkk/zigbee2mqtt.io/docs/devices/HS2SK_nxp.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

 * `measurement_poll_interval`: This device does not support reporting electric measurements so it is polled instead.
-The default poll interval is 60 seconds.
-The value must be a number with a minimum value of `0`
+The default poll interval is 60 seconds, set to -1 to disable.
+The value must be a number with a minimum value of `-1`

 ## Exposes